redadmin-k/nmon-epel10-rpm/README.md

 This repository contains RPM packaging files and build logs for "nmon" (version 16p), targeting EPEL 10 and AlmaLinux 10 systems.

+This packaging is based on the Fedora 43 version of the `nmon` package.

 Package Overview
 ----------------
 - Name       : nmon